pimmygit/boilerry-server/README.md

 ![Boilerry direct connection](./BoilerryHeatingApp.png)

-The Predictive Heting Control server component monitors the household and based on pattern of arrival and leaving the property, fine tunes the heating system for better efficiency and comfort.
+The Predictive Heating Control server component monitors the household and based on pattern of arrival and leaving the property, fine tunes the heating system for better efficiency and comfort.
 This is an open source project, allowing the user to further customise their system control system.

 Note: This is project is in progress, hence some features may not work or be fully completed.